 Our goal is to allocate capital to maximize our overall long-term returns.
-This includes spending on capital projects, such as developing strategic businesses (e.g., the launch of our Gatherings® business in 2016 to meet the needs of the growing 55 plus segment) and acquiring other homebuilders with the potential to strengthen our industry position.
+This includes growing our land position and growing our active communities.
 In addition, from time to time we may engage in bond repurchases to reduce our indebtedness and return value to our stockholders through share repurchases.
 If we do not properly allocate our capital, we may fail to produce optimal financial results and we may experience a reduction in stockholder value, including increased volatility in our stock price.